zestia/ember-auto-focus/README.md

 This modifier has certain benefits over other implementations:

-1. The modifier waits until after render, so that in your actions you can be sure `document.activeElement` is as you'd expect ([Example](https://github.com/zestia/ember-auto-focus/blob/845ea30035aa55fb69164e9eb9001c6fe08fa73b/tests/integration/modifiers/auto-focus-test.js#L86-L98)).
+1. It waits until after render, so that in your actions you can be sure `document.activeElement` is as you'd expect ([Example](https://github.com/zestia/ember-auto-focus/blob/845ea30035aa55fb69164e9eb9001c6fe08fa73b/tests/integration/modifiers/auto-focus-test.js#L86-L98)).

-2. The modifier compensates for the fact that child modifiers run their installation before parents in the DOM tree, so nesting `{{auto-focus}}` would not work as you might expect. ([Example](https://github.com/zestia/ember-auto-focus/blob/845ea30035aa55fb69164e9eb9001c6fe08fa73b/tests/integration/modifiers/auto-focus-test.js#L100-L114)).
+2. It compensates for the fact that child modifiers run their installation before parents in the DOM tree, so nesting `{{auto-focus}}` would not work as you might expect. ([Example](https://github.com/zestia/ember-auto-focus/blob/845ea30035aa55fb69164e9eb9001c6fe08fa73b/tests/integration/modifiers/auto-focus-test.js#L100-L114)).

 ## Differentiating between user focus and programmatic focus